amoore449/ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

 # Creating a Page
 1. Use **Drag and Drop** to upload a folder of images and documents for your page to **project_assets** on [github](https://github.com/amoore449/ceeoinnovations)
-2. Go into the **_projects folder** and copy the **SAMPLE-FILE.markdown** to make a new file for your page.
-Title it how you want your page to appear with “-” dashes instead of spaces
+2. Copy this file [**SAMPLE-FILE.markdown**](https://docs.google.com/document/d/1cwkEwnAnes05EWzl1L0POl9HGGlA0k_IfE2rlowTxFs/edit?usp=sharing) to make a new file for your page.
+Title your new file with the PROJECT-NAME.markdown.
 3. **Customize** the sample file with divs and markdown to display the content you want.
+     -the first few lines of the file between the  "---" are called "front matter."
+Fill out your project title and description, choose categories, and the link to your display image.
+     -**DO NOT change layout:post**
-4. **Commit** your file and check that it looks how you want it to by refreshing the site github takes a few minutes to update, you can make this faster by using incognito).
+4. **Upload** your "PROJECT-NAME.markdown" file to the **project_assets** folder on the CEEOInnovations github and check that it looks how you want it to by refreshing the site.
+Github takes a few minutes to update, you can make this faster by using incognito).
 5. Done!

 </div>